Click to Skip Ahead

 Does Pet Insurance Cover Microchipping?

 Typically, pet insurance does not cover microchipping.
 Pet insurance usually protects against unexpected injuries and illness, neither of which covers microchipping.
-However, some insurance policies do include wellness or preventive care, and this can include microchipping.
+However, some insurance policies provide wellness or preventive care, which can include microchipping.

 If your pet insurance does not include these features, you can take out a separate policy that does.
-Some vets also offer similar wellness packages that cover the cost of microchipping as well as routine treatment including flea treatment, worming, and vaccinations.
+Some vets also offer similar wellness packages that cover the cost of microchipping and routine treatment, including flea treatment, deworming, and vaccinations.

 Check your insurance policy details.
-If you do have a wellness package and aren’t taking advantage of it, you could be losing out.
+If you have a wellness package and aren’t taking advantage of it, you could lose out.

 Is the Procedure Painful?

-A pet microchip is about the size of a grain of rice, and this is injected under the pet’s skin, typically at the scruff of the neck.
+A microchip is about the size of a grain of rice and is injected under the pet’s skin, typically at the scruff of the neck.
 Microchips are implanted in the same spot on all animals to make it easier to locate them when scanning lost pets.
-The procedure takes a few seconds and is generally painless, but it does involve a needle.
-Some pets can take injections and barely notice, others may find the experience uncomfortable, and some may get stressed and anxious whenever they are at a vet’s surgery.
+The procedure takes a few seconds and is generally painless but involves a needle.
+Some pets can take injections and barely notice, but others may find the experience uncomfortable, and some may get stressed and anxious whenever they’re at the vet’s office.

 The procedure is simple, but it should be undertaken by a qualified professional.
 If you use a groomer, ensure they are qualified.

-Pet microchipping helps ensure that lost pets are reunited with their owners quickly and relatively effortlessly.
-It is a legal requirement that dogs are microchipped before they reach eight weeks of age, and similar laws are starting to be introduced for cats.
-The procedure costs around £15 and, if you move house or need to change any other details associated with your pet’s microchip, you may be charged an administration fee of around £10.
+Pet microchipping helps ensure lost pets are reunited with their owners quickly and effortlessly.
+It is a legal requirement that dogs are microchipped before they reach 8 weeks of age, and cats must be microchipped when they’re 20 weeks old.
+The procedure costs around £15, and if you move house or need to change any other details associated with your pet’s microchip, you may be charged an administration fee of around £10.

 Featured Image Credit: olgagorovenko, Shutterstock